 The above stated time frames shall be accelerated under appropriate circumstances.
 If foul play is suspected, contact should be made as soon as sufficient information has been confirmed.
-Such contactshall be made by the Dean of the College or the Director of Public Safety/Chief of Police.
-Name andphone numbers should be left with the parents.
+Such contact shall be made by the Dean of Student Affairs or the Executive Director of Campus Safety/Chief of Police.
+Name and phone numbers should be left with the parents.